 Think of it this way: you wouldn't use a dull blade, so why use a dirty or damaged guard?
 Taking a few minutes after each client to clean, sanitize, and properly store your guards will protect your investment and your reputation.
 It prevents cross-contamination, ensures the guards attach securely to your clippers, and keeps them from snagging or pulling hair.
 Over time, you'll also need to know the signs of wear and tear that tell you it's time for a replacement.
 Let's walk through the simple steps to keep your magnetic guards in top-notch condition.

-Clean and Sanitize After Each Use
+Always Clean and Sanitize After Every Cut

 This is the most important step for client safety and tool performance.
 After every haircut, detach the guard from your clippers.
 Use a small brush to sweep away all loose hair from the guard's teeth and magnetic base.
 Once the debris is gone, it's time to sanitize.
 You can use a professional-grade disinfectant spray designed for barber tools.
 A quick spray and wipe-down will kill any bacteria and keep your equipment hygienic for the next client.
 This simple habit not only keeps your guards clean but also ensures your professional barber sets are always ready for action, preventing buildup that could affect performance.